 What is the difference between PMP® and CAPM® certifications?

 The CAPM® certification can be completed before the PMP® by project managers who have less experience.
 This course covers the basics and terminology.
-The certification must be renewed every 5 years by taking another exam.
+The certification must be renewed every 3 years by accumulating 15 PDUs.
 The CAPM® exam is strictly based on content from the PMBOK (6th edition).

 What are PDUs?